uspki/policies/certificate-policy.md

 ### 4.5.1 Subscriber private key and certificate usage
 See Section 9.6.3, provisions 2. and 4.

-The intended scope of usage for a private key shall be in accordance with the Certificate Profiles defined in Section \<TBD> of this CP.
+The intended scope of usage for a private key shall be in accordance with the Certificate Profiles defined in Section 7 of this CP.

 ### 4.5.2 Relying party public key and certificate usage
 All CAs operating under this policy provide revocation information in accordance with Section 4.9.7 and Section 4.9.9.

-It is recommended that relying parties process the expiration date of the certificate and perform certificate revocation checking, and comply with this information, whenever using a US Federal Public Trust PKI certificate in a transaction.
+It is recommended that relying parties process the expiration date of the certificate and perform certificate revocation checking, and comply with this information, whenever using a U.S. Federal Public Trust TLS PKI certificate in a transaction.

 ## 4.6 Certificate renewal
 Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.

 ### 4.6.1 Circumstance for certificate renewal
 CA certificates shall not be renewed.
-End entity Domain Validation TLS Server Authentication and end entity Organizational Validation TLS Server Authentication certificates shall not be renewed.
+Domain Validation TLS Server Authentication and Organizational Validation TLS Server Authentication certificates shall not be renewed.
 Certificate renewal requests shall be treated as new applications and information verified in accordance with Section 4.2.1

-Online Certificate Status Protocol (OCSP) Delegated Responder certificates may be renewed.
+OCSP Delegated Responder certificates may be renewed.

 ### 4.6.2 Who may request renewal
 The FPKIPA shall request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.

 ### 4.6.3 Processing certificate renewal requests
-The CA shall verify that the OCSP Delegated Responder certificate expiration date shall not exceed 825 days from the date of initial certificate issuance.
+The CA shall verify that the OCSP Delegated Responder certificate expiration date shall not exceed 395 days from the date of initial certificate issuance.

 ### 4.6.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.